 - Helpful when other lighting won't work

 - Rubber gun mount

 Honestly, this is the best MIG welding light only when you really have no other option.
 This product simply won’t hold up under heavy use.

-For general use, a welding helmet light is a better choice.
-But when trying to weld in spaces so tight your hand blocks any attempt to aim a light on the joint, this light could make your day.
+For general use, welding helmet lights are a better choice.
+But when trying to weld in spaces so tight your hand blocks any attempt to direct a beam on the joint, this light could make your day.